Skip to main content

 Processing and distribution:

-• Inherited IRA accounts opened for eligible beneficiaries
+• Inherited (beneficiary) IRA accounts are opened for eligible retirement-account beneficiaries so the tax-deferred wrapper is preserved and SECURE Act distribution rules apply

 • Tax reporting documents (1099) issued for the year of distribution